PenZenMaster/push_it_real_good/README.md

 # Push It Real Good 🕺📤

-Automate WordPress blog publishing with Python and REST API.
+Automate WordPress blog publishing with Python and the WordPress REST API.

 ## 🚀 What It Does
-- Reads blog HTML from `/content/`
+- Reads blog HTML from `content/<ProfileName>/pre-post/`
-- Uploads a featured image from a remote URL
+- Uploads a featured image from a local path or remote URL
 - Publishes the post to WordPress via REST API
-- Supports category assignment and draft/publish toggle
+- Supports category assignment and draft/publish/schedule modes
+- Moves published files into `posted/` for archival

 ## 🧰 Requirements
 - Python 3.8+